huangsam/python-algorithms/README.md

 Collection of algorithms and data structures.

 The goal of this repository is to help both students and professionals brush up on their Computer Science fundamentals.
-All of the modules are written in Python and `pytest` is the test runner used for this project.
+All modules are written in Python and the tests are evaluated by `pytest`.

 **NOTE:** Please use the latest version of Python 3.x to ensure the code works as expected.

 ## Categories

 The following categories are covered: